List of Homestuck characters: Rose Lalonde

 Rose Lalonde is portrayed as an "intellectual", both through her obsession with Lovecraftian literature and through her organizing and planning the group's movement during the story.
-She tends to speak and write in a formal, overwrought manner, as if to demonstrate her knowledge.
+She tends to speak and write in a formal, overwrought manner which contrasts to her messy room.
 Aside from her interest in the occult, the character also enjoys knitting and uses her knitting needles as her go-to weapons.
-Rose forms a relationship with, and later marries, the troll Kanaya Maryam during the events of Homestuck.
+In the first acts of Homestuck's story, Rose also updates a GameFAQs walkthrough of Sburb.